flatmatefinder/flatmatefinder.github.io/index.md

 ## Overview

-Roomate Finder is a website that is meant to bring people together as roomates.
+FlatmateFinder is a website that is meant to bring people together as roommates.
 It illustrates various technologies, including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.